-HOUSE OF REPRESENTATIVES NEWS RELEASE: House and Senate agree to $28 million for local organizationsPosted on May 1, 2015 in Latest News, Newsroom, Press Releases
+HOUSE OF REPRESENTATIVES NEWS RELEASE: House and Senate agree to $28 million for local organizationsPosted on May 1, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 Honolulu, Hawaii – House and Senate budget conferees funded $28 million in Grant-in-Aid (GIA) for local organizations serving the public and working to improve the state of Hawaii.
 The total appropriations, amounted to nearly $20 million in capital improvement projects (CIP) funding and $8 million in operating funds.
 The funding agreements were made as lawmakers agreed on House Bill 500, relating to the state budget.

 Lead by House Finance Chair Sylvia Luke and Senate Ways and Means Chair Jill Tokuda, the two sides focused on developing a responsible financial plan that lawmakers hope will create a continuing mindset in state government of “spending within its means.”
 That’s why lawmakers are looking to control government growth and spending even in good years.

 “This year we received over two hundred eighty applications for Grant-in-Aid assistance.
 It was tough to make a decision from the many worthwhile requests, but the decisions that we made fit into what we could afford in this year’s state budget and our conservative fiscal plan,” said Rep. Ty Cullen (Royal Kunia, Village Park, Waipahu, Makakilo, West Loch), lead House GIA manager.

 “Fortunately, the House and Senate were able to put together just over $28 million to support our local community and service groups, who assist a wide range of individuals within our community and are an integral part of our social safety net providing essential services for our state.”